-Featured New York Life Insurance Agent: Barbara Bobbin–Wilkinson
+Featured New York Life Insurance Agent: Barbara Bobbin–Wilkinson.

-Nestled in Southern Ocean County New Jersey is the quaint, historic town of Tuckerton.
-Also known as “Clamtown” for its once bustling seaport community, Tuckerton is the kind of small town where you know everyone in town, and visitors come to stroll the Main Street, go fishing, crabbing and kayaking... or to simply relax and enjoy a slower pace of life.
-"We are Main Street USA," says Chairman's Council Agent Barbara Bobbin-Wilkinson, South Jersey Office, of the town she has called home since the early 90's.
-"It's a very homey town.
-Many of my clients are small, seasonal businesses owners - mainly mom-and-pop shops - as well as families."
+Nestled in southern Ocean County, New Jersey, is the quaint, historic town of Tuckerton.
+Also known as “Clamtown” for its once bustling seaport community, Tuckerton is the kind of small town where you know everyone by name.
+Visitors come to stroll Main Street, go fishing, crabbing, kayaking, or simply to relax and enjoy the town’s slower pace.

-She recalls, “My administrative assistant came into my office and said, ‘There’s a couple downstairs that would like to open an IRA.'
-When I got downstairs, however, they wanted to talk about many financial issues."
+With her office right in town, it’s no surprise to Barbara when an occasional prospect or client strolls in off the street to discuss their needs.
+She recalls, “My administrative assistant came into my office and said, ‘There’s a couple downstairs who would like to open an IRA.’
+“When I got downstairs, however, they wanted to talk about more than finances.

-“Now," says Barbara, "The woman and her husband are my clients.
-It’s amazing to think that they live in this small town and we never met before.
-But the economy, and the uncertainty of other companies futures led them into my office, and back to New York Life."
+“Now that woman and her husband are my clients,” says Barbara.
+“It’s amazing to think that they live in this small town and we never met before.
+But the economy and the uncertainty of other companies’ futures led them into my office, and back to New York Life.